Jeunese/jeunese.github.io/docs/technical-writing.md

 |Put conditional clauses before instructions. |*"For more information, see the disclosure document"* (rather than *"See the disclosure document for more information"*). |
 |To direct the user to do something, mention the circumstances before you provide the instruction. |*"If you want a PDF of this page, select the **Download** button in the top-right of the screen"* (rather than *"Select the **Download** button in the top-right of the screen for a PDF of this page"*).|
 |When writing a series of steps, mention the location, followed by the action. |*"From the drop-down menu, select the type of alert you want to send"* (rather than *"Select the type of alert you want to send from the dropdown menu"*). |

+## Using images

+Visual content, including images, screenshots, graphics, and videos, allow you to quickly *show* how something works, rather than relying solely on instructional text, which is slower and more effortful to absorb.
+However, there are both pros and cons to using visual content in product documentation.

+The benefits of visual content include:

+*  **Processing speed>** People absorb visual information faster and perform tasks better when instructions are provided with visual content.
+*  **Scanning.** Visual content helps break up long blocks of text.
+*  **User-friendliness.** Visual content can make documentation feel less intimidating.
+*  **Visual interest.** Visual content can make documentation more pleasant to go through.
+*  **Ease-of-use.** Visual content can be easier to follow than written content.
+*  **Context.** Visual content helps to confirm the context and to reassure the user that they're taking the right actions.

+The potential downsides of using visual content in product documentation include:

+*  **Overhead.** Visual content gets easily out-of-date and is harder to maintain than written content.
+*  **Accessibility.** Even with captions and [alt text](https://jeunese.github.io/#/ux-writing?id=alt-text) for your visual content, written instructions are necessary for those who rely on screenreaders.
+*  **Distraction.** Too many images or images that are too large break up content so much that following necessary written instructions becomes harder.
+*  **Quality.** Images of the real product are often detailed and require high resolution to be read and interpreted.
+*  **Clutter.** Images create visual clutter that people become accustomed to skipping over instead of making use of them.

+It can be difficult to determine what's too much and what's not enough when it comes to visual content.
+For example, showing just the relevant part of the UI removes context from an image, but showing the whole UI can provide too much information.

+This is just one way in which the "show, don’t tell" mentality can be deceiving in its simplicity and flawed when it comes to its effectiveness in product documentation.

+It's tempting to over-rely on visual content for documentation because images and screenshots seemingly remove the effort required to write and read the full instructions.
+However, images don't "speak for themselves".
+They require interpretation and explanation.
+We often rely on image annotation to highlight the important information in a screenshot precisely because images don't "speak for themselves".

+If you want your documentation to be usable, inclusive, and easy to navigate, with accessible content that can also be scanned and actively searched, you can't replace written instructions with images.
+Use visual content to *enhance* the text, rather than to replace it or to add visual interest to the page.
+Only use visual content that serves a clear functional purpose.
+Visual content, especially annotated screenshots, add visual clutter, and visual content that includes the instructions within it is less accessible than written instructions for those that rely on screenreaders.

+Given the above, some guidelines for using visual content in product documentation include:

+* Make visual content complementary to written text, and not a substitute for it.
+Add this visual content *after* you've written your instructions and can be confident in someone's ability to follow them.
+* Use context-relevant and functional visual content; avoid using visual content for visual interest or as a filler.
+* Explain an image in text before including it.
+* Consider using [simplified user interface](https://katcassidy.com/blog/creating-beautiful-suis) (SUI) images.
+* Regardless of the type of visual content (including SUIs and screenshots of just one element of the UI), make sure it's high quality.
+* Balance the number and size of images against the amount of text that surrounds it; written instructions shouldn't be hard to see or search.
+* For accessibility, consider size and colour contrast, and include captions and alt-text for screenreaders.